Calandiva Plant Care

 As your Calandiva grows, it may require additional support to stay upright and avoid collapsing under its weight.
 Consider using supportive structures such as bamboo stakes or decorative plant cages.
 These structures provide stability and ensure that your beautiful Calandiva remains upright and showcased in all its glory.
 Choose stakes or cages that are the appropriate height and can be easily adjusted as your plant grows.

-See also Devil's Ivy Plant Care
+See also Palm Plant Care Outdoor

 Tying and Staking Techniques